-30.9.3.1 County Commission must approve the transfer of the Conditional Use Permit for battery/power storage.

-30.9.4 Building Permit Issuance.
-Upon signing of the conditional use permit, the Resource Management Department may issue a building permit for the project following a 30-day waiting period and prior to the start of construction.
-In addition to the requirements outlined in the building code, as adopted by the County of Boone, the building permit application shall contain all of the following information to be provided by the project owner:

-30.9.4.1 All of the special conditions outlined in the conditional use permit approval for battery/power storage;

-30.9.4.2 A site plan, in final detail, that include all of the information required on the application site plan;
+- 30.9.3.1 County Commission must approve the transfer of the Conditional Use Permit for battery/power storage. - 30.9.4 Building Permit Issuance.
+The Resource Management Department may issue a building permit for the project following a 30-day waiting period and prior to the start of construction.
+In addition to the requirements outlined in the building code, as adopted by the County of Boone, the building permit application shall contain all of the following information to be provided by the project owner: - 30.9.4.1 All of the special conditions outlined in the conditional use permit approval for battery/power storage; - 30.9.4.2 A detailed site plan, that includes all the information required in Section 30.4.1.6.
+The plan will include a statement that it conforms to Section 30.4.1.6;

-30.9.4.3 A final grading plan;

-30.9.4.4 A final erosion and sediment control plan;

-30.9.4.5 A final plan for site security;

-30.9.4.6 A final decommissioning and reclamation plan;

-30.9.4.7 Documentation of the establishment of the Security for reclamation;

-30.9.4.8 Documentation that the project is in compliance with all of the requirements of the following:

-- Federal Aviation Administration, if applicable; - Federal Communications Commission, if applicable; - Missouri Department of Natural Resources, if applicable; - Missouri Department of Conservation, if applicable;

-30.9.5 The Resource Management Department shall issue a separate building permit for the construction of each individual solar panel structure and each related accessory structure and each structure within a staging area as determined by the Resource Management Director.

-30.10 Procedures for Vacation (Removal) of the Overlay District:

-30.10.1 Removal of a designated SEOD shall be accomplished by the same procedures as followed to establish the overlay district except as provided below.

-30.10.2 Failure to perform.
-Additionally, the County Commission shall have the authority, after a public hearing, to remove the overlay district if it is determined that no solar panels have been constructed in the SEOD within a period of ten (10) years from the date of the County Commission Order that established the District.
+- 30.9.4.3 A final grading plan; - 30.9.4.4 A final erosion and sediment control plan; - 30.9.4.5 A final plan for site security; - 30.9.4.6 A final decommissioning and reclamation plan; - 30.9.4.7 A final transportation plan; - 30.9.4.8 Documentation of the establishment of the Security for reclamation; - 30.9.4.9 Documentation that the project is in compliance with all of the requirements of the following: - Missouri Department of Conservation; PO Box 180 Jefferson City, MO 65201 - U.S. Fish and Wildlife Service, Missouri Ecological Services Office; 101 Park DeVille Drive, Suite A, Columbia, MO 65203 - 30.9.5 All structures in a SEOD require a separate building permit.
+Grouped or phased installation of solar structures within a SEOD may be permitted under a single building permit subject to approval by the Director. - 30.10 Procedures for Vacation (Removal) of the Overlay District: - 30.10.1 Removal of a designated SEOD shall be accomplished by the same procedures as followed to establish the overlay district except as provided below. - 30.10.2 Failure to perform.
+Additionally, the County Commission shall have the authority, after a public hearing, to remove the overlay district if it is determined that no solar panels have been constructed in the SEOD within a period of ten (10) years from the date of the County Commission Order that established the District. - 30.10.3 Abandonment.

-30.10.3 Abandonment.
 If an entire project is deemed abandoned under Section 30.8.3, the County Commission shall have the authority, after a public hearing, to remove the overlay district.

-Definitions:

-- 1) Grading: shall the mean excavating, filling, or any combination thereof which alters the topography of a site resulting in a change of elevation, slope, or surface cover. - 2) Limited grading: shall mean the excavation or filling of earth for small projects or individual components such as building foundations, structure foundations, driveways, access roadways, utility installations, etc. and occurs within the footprint of and in immediate proximity to the individual component. - 3) Mass grading: shall mean the movement or redistribution of substantial quantities of earth over significant areas. - 4) Qualified Professional: A person with experience and training in the pertinent discipline, and who is a qualified expert with expertise appropriate for the relevant subject and has been approved by the County Commission in consultation with the Director of Resource Management. - 5) Photovoltaic Solar Panel: Panel designed to collect sun energy for conversion into electrical energy by utilization of individual photovoltaic cells manufactured together to form a single panel. - 6) Photovoltaic Solar Array: Collection of individual photovoltaic solar panels connected together to operate as a single device of solar energy capture. - 7) Glare: Amount of light reflected off a photovoltaic panel, measured in percent. - 8) Cluster: A group of solar arrays within a SEOD area. - 9) Wildlife Corridors: Spaces between clusters designed to allow wildlife to move within the SEOD area.